AnotherWorkingNerd/LatentEye/README.md

    ```
    python LatentEye.py
    ```
-   You can also lauch LatentEye using different Qt styles.
+   You can also launch LatentEye using different Qt styles.
 The names are:
     - Fusion
     - macOS
     - Windows